Hero (2015 Hindi film): Critical reception

 Mohar Bash from Times of India gave 3* to the film stating that "Sculpted as a full throttle masala entertainer, Hero is plot-heavy.
 And while you are well acquainted with the story, Nikhil and Salman's sensibility works as midas touch, giving the film a different texture.
 It is slick and never allows its viewers to feel restless.
 For its 132 minutes' crisp runtime."

 Bollywood Hungama gave 2/5* to the film stating that "On the whole, HERO fails the litmus test of rehashing a classic for the Generation Next.
 It appeals in very small measures and is not an ideal weekend entertainer.
 If you a die-hard Salman Khan fan, you may want to patronise, else avoid."

 Indian express gave 0/5* to the film stating that "This stale story is transported to 2015 for reasons best known to the filmmakers.
 If you are giving us a brand new pair, what is to stop you from giving us a brand new plot?
 And if you do have to remake that 80s show, why can't you do a better job?"

 Vishal Thakur of the Hindi daily Hindustan gave the film a 1.5/5 rating and criticised the film's plot and acting.

 Soundtrack

-The music for Hero is composed by Amaal Mallik, Meet Bros Anjjan and Sachin–Jigar while lyrics are by Kumaar and Niranjan Iyengar.
+The music for Hero is composed by Amaal Mallik, Meet Bros Anjjan and Sachin–Jigar with lyrics penned by Kumaar and Niranjan Iyengar.
 This was the first film where Advani had not worked with Shankar–Ehsaan–Loy, though they were involved at parallel with Advani's successive release, Katti Batti.
 The first song Main Hoon Hero Tera in Salman's voice, composed by Mallik and arranged & produced by Meghdeep Bose, was released on 9 August 2015 and it received more than 55 million views.
 The soundtrack was released on 14 August 2015 by T-Series.